Multiscale Fisher's Independence Test for Multivariate Dependence: Numerical Examples

-\texttt{MultiFIT} outperforms \texttt{HHG}, \texttt{DCov} and \texttt{dHSIC} for the `sin', `circle', `checkerboard' and `local' scenarios, the cases that are richer with local structures.
-The picture is different in the `linear' and `parabolic' scenarios: they are `more global', and there \texttt{HHG} and \texttt{dHSIC} outperform our algorithm (where \texttt{DCov} does so only in the `linear' case).
+{\bf Figure~\ref{fig:power}} reports the result for the first set of simulations. \texttt{MultiFIT} outperforms \texttt{HHG}, \texttt{DCov} and \texttt{dHSIC} for the ``sine'', ``circle'', ``checkerboard'' and ``local'' scenarios, the cases that are richer with local structures.
+For the more ``global'' dependency structures---``linear'' and ``parabolic''--- \texttt{HHG} and \texttt{dHSIC} outperform {\tt MultiFIT}, while \texttt{DCov} does so only in the ``linear'' case.
 This is explained by the fact that the signal is observable almost entirely in the coarsest level, and as we go into higher resolutions we merely add insignificant tests that reduce the overall power.

-Table \ref{tbl:large_power} presents the results from a power simulation at 0.05 level for a high dimensional `linear' scenario where both variables are of 40 dimensions.
-This example shows that although the computational complexity of the competing methods is invariant to the number of dimensions their performance in higher dimensions may be hindered compared to \texttt{MultiFIT}.
+In the second set of simulations ({\bf Figure~\ref{fig:power_spread}}), as expected, \texttt{MultiFIT} loses some power relative to the competitors.
+Nevertheless, its overall performance is still robust and it still outperforms all other methods in the ``sine'' and ``local'' spread scenarios.